Guaranteed Time Control using Linear Matrix Inequalities: Examples

 \section{Examples}

 In this section we present 3 examples to illustrate the proposed approach.
 Throughout them, the grid of points was chosen so that the region around the origin would be reasonably small and the proposed approach would steer the system towards the origin fast.
 In addition to this, $\gamma$ was chosen as a small value to ensure the positivity of the Lyapunov function inside of $\mathcal{X}_g$ while not affecting much the results outside of it.
+All examples were implemented on MATLAB R2025b using YALMIP as the parser and MOSEK as the optimization solver, using YALMIP optimizer interface to avoid the problem parsing overhead in the policy iteration, on a M4 Mac Studio with $32$ GB of RAM.